 To treat endometriosis, a doctor may recommend birth control pills or, sometimes, surgery.

 Uterine fibroids are noncancerous growths in the uterus, and some become quite large.
-They cause intense pain, including back pain, during periods.
+They cause pain, including back pain, during periods.

 A person with adenomyosis may experience: